 Take a look at the two different data sets.
 The first data set shows the frequency of a student leaving his seat during class for one week.
 The second set of data shows another student’s frequency of leaving his seat.
 With the greater bounce we can see that we have much less control in the instructional environment for student 1 than student 2.

 Figure 2.
-A cross section of the SCC comparing the frequencies of two students leaving their seats during class.
+A cross section of the SCC (Standard Celeration Chart) comparing the frequencies of two students leaving their seats during class.

-And by control I don’t necessarily mean teacher power.
-In science, when we use the word control we mean influence.
+By control, I don’t necessarily mean teacher power.
+In science, when we use the word "control," we mean influence.
 A teacher can arrange a classroom so the influence of what students do occurs due to different environmental variables.
 For example, a sign posting the classroom rules can influence student behavior as much as a teacher speaking directly to the student.

 Why use the SCC for bounce?